gryveronika/2DUnet_mediannerveSeg/README.md

 #### Config

    - **File:** `config.py`
-   - **Purpose:** This file includes definitions of number of classes, number of unet-levels etc. This files is usually not runned, but imported in other files.
+   - **Purpose:** This file includes definitions of number of classes, number of unet-levels etc. This file is usually not runned, but imported in other files.

 #### Source code folder